 There is no such thing as a “1099 employee.”

 Business owners will often say that they hired someone as a “1099 employee.”
 What they actually mean is that the business came to an arrangement with a worker that deems him to be an independent contractor, and as a result, it doesn’t have to follow any of the laws involved in hiring an employee.
-This includes not having to withhold any amounts for taxes, not having to pay the employer’s portion of social security and Medicare taxes, and not having to pay any premiums for workers compensation or unemployment insurance.
-It becomes the worker’s responsibility to pay the employer’s portion of social security and Medicare taxes through the self employment tax.
+This includes not having to withhold any amounts for taxes, not having to pay the employer’s portion of social security and Medicare taxes, and not having to pay any premiums for workers’ compensation or unemployment insurance.
+It becomes the worker’s responsibility to pay the employer’s portion of social security and Medicare taxes through the self-employment tax.
 The worker must also perform their own withholding through quarterly payments to the IRS.
 From the employer’s perspective, this seems to be a great arrangement.
 They avoid administrative and tax expenses.
 The only problem is that it is often illegal.

 There is no such thing as a “1099 employee.”
 The “1099” part of the name refers to the fact that independent contractors receive a form 1099 at the end of the year, which reports to the IRS how much money was paid to the contractor.
 In contrast, employees receive a W-2.
 Service providers are either employees or independent contractors; they cannot be both.
 Often a company may choose to designate certain service providers to be independent contractors instead of employees, but this is not always up to the parties to decide.
 In many situations, workers who are deemed to be independent contractors by agreement between the company and the worker are still considered to be employees by law.
-When that happens, the IRS, the department of labor, and state agencies, will reclassify the worker to be an employee and treat the employer as if it simply violated its legal obligations in how it handled that employee.
+When that happens, the IRS, the Department of Labor, and state agencies will reclassify the worker to be an employee and treat the employer as if it simply violated its legal obligations in how it handled that employee.
 As a result, the consequences for misclassifying a worker can be quite severe.

 How do you correctly decide whether a worker can be considered an independent contractor and when they must be considered an employee?
-The IRS has published guidelines on making this determination based on three sets of factors: behavioral control factors, financial control factors, and relationship control factors.
-[1] Examples of each are:
+The IRS has published guidelines on making this determination based on three sets of factors: behavioral control factors, financial control factors, and relationship control factors.1 Examples of each are:

 Behavioral Control Factors